jasont2022/Projects/README.md

 ## Getting Started
 Here are the following steps below to get started with the game:
 ### Prerequisites
+Have Java and a Java IDE installed in your computer
 ### Installation
 1. Clone the repo
 ```bash